Igalia/wolvic/README.md

 * Building for Oculus Mobile, SVR, and WaveVR require access to their respective SDKs which are not included.

-* If you want to build VRBrowser for Daydream/googlevr, you need to run:
+* If you want to build FirefoxReality for Daydream/googlevr, you need to run:
 ```bash
 cd gvr-android-sdk && ./gradlew :extractNdk
 ```